Delon Wright: Toronto Raptors (2015–2019)

 On June 25, 2015, Wright was selected with the 20th overall pick in the 2015 NBA draft by the Toronto Raptors.
 On July 3, 2015, he signed his rookie scale contract with the Raptors and joined the team for the 2015 NBA Summer League.
 On April 8, 2016, with All-Stars DeMar DeRozan and Kyle Lowry rested, Wright scored a season-high 19 points in a 111–98 win over the Indiana Pacers.
 During his rookie season, he had multiple assignments with Raptors 905 of the NBA Development League.

 Wright missed much of the 2016–17 season with a right shoulder injury.
 He also had multiple assignments to Raptors 905.

 On January 3, 2018, Wright set career highs with 25 points and 13 rebounds in a 124–115 win over the Chicago Bulls.
 He had his first career double-double and hit four 3-pointers to lead the second unit.

+Before the trade to the Grizzlies he averaged nearly 7 points per game during his last season with the Raptors.

 Memphis Grizzlies (2019)

 On February 7, 2019, Wright, C. J. Miles, Jonas Valančiūnas and a 2024 second-round draft pick were traded to the Memphis Grizzlies in exchange for Marc Gasol.
 On April 5, he scored a career-high 26 points in a 122–112 victory over the Dallas Mavericks.
 He also recorded his first career triple-double adding 14 assists and 10 rebounds.
 Two days later, on April 7, Wright posted his second triple-double with 20 points, 12 assists and 13 rebounds in a 129–127 victory over the Dallas Mavericks.
 On April 10, Wright posted his third triple-double with 13 points, 11 rebounds and 11 assists in a 132–117 win over the Golden State Warriors.
+He averaged 12.2 ppg with the Grizzlies.